How good does this delicious Roast Chicken Noodle Soup look? And it tastes even better.

 1/2tsp Fresh Thyme – strip the leaves from the stalk (halve if using dried)

-1 Chicken Stock Cube (I prefer Knorr stock cubes) dissolved in 1.2l/2 pints boiling water
+1 Chicken Stock Cube – I use Knorr dissolved in 1.2l/2 pints boiling water

 Salt and Pepper to season

-Roast a breast quarter of chicken, at 180C for 30-40 minutes, until cooked through.
+First of all, roast a breast quarter of chicken, at 200C/180C fan, gas mark 6, 400F for 30-40 minutes, until cooked through, if not using leftover roast chicken.

 Alternatively shred approximately 225g/8oz of roast chicken or turkey.